 How many Sikkim Souvenirs can you pick – not many, right?
 Wait till you read this.
-Sikkim may be the smallest state by area, but it has its rich culture that it loves to celebrate through its clothes, jewelry & ritual objects.
-Last time when I had visited Sikkim, I did pick up some interesting souvenirs from there.
+It may be the smallest state by area, but it has the rich culture that it loves to celebrate through its clothes, jewelry & ritual objects.
+The last time when I visited the state, I did pick up some interesting souvenirs from there.
 This time, I had more time to explore the markets of Gangtok and shops outside the tourist spots.
 These wanderings gave me a list of things you can buy in Sikkim.

 Here is my list of top Sikkim Souvenirs to bring back home:

-Everywhere you go in Sikkim – colorful prayer flags fluttering in the air welcome you.
-You would find them on mountain tops, at waterfalls, on roadsides, on paths leading to the lakes and just about everywhere.
+Everywhere you go in the state colorful prayer flags fluttering in the air welcome you.
+You would find them on mountain tops, at waterfalls, on roadsides, on paths leading to the lakes, and just about everywhere.
 Prayer flags are meant to spread the prayers in the air for the general goodwill of everyone.
 I think it is a great idea to pick up prayer flags and hang them outside your home.
-You get them in various sizes so choose from.
+You get them in various sizes to choose from.

-You can also get a mini version of these prayer flags with Om Mani Padme Him mantra written on them.
-You would notice these small flags on car wind shields and shop shelves.
+You can also get a mini version of these prayer flags with the Om Mani Padme Hum mantra written on them.
+You would notice these small flags on car windshields and shop shelves.

-Thangka paintings are some of the costliest but classiest Sikkim souvenirs to pick.
+Thangka paintings are some of the costliest but classiest Sikkim souvenirs to pick from.

 In case the bowl sings when in the hands of the shopkeeper and not when in your hand, here is the trick to making it sing.